 Health insurance: comprehensive medical, dental and eye coverage.

 Public transportation and parking discounts.

-must be received in writing at least two weeks prior to the
+Time-off requests must be received in writing at least two weeks prior to the scheduled time off.

 Sick Days/Extended Illness